zhbanton/wdi_1_ruby_hw_auto_sales/README.md

 * implements the top-level behaviors specified by the User Stories

 ### Car
-* has a make, model, and year
+* has a make, model, and year of manufacture
 * has a unique vehicle ID number (each new car has an ID one higher than the last)
 * has an initial price (MSRP when the car was new)
-* has a date of manufacture
 * has a depreciation rate (how much the value decreases each year)

 ### Used Car